World War II Tour of Krakow

 Description

-Next, we will head to the Collegium Novum, where the guide will discuss one of the darkest episodes of the Second World War in Krakow.
-The tour will also include a stop at a Gestapo prison and the Katyn Cross, a symbol of Polish suffering.
+Next, we will proceed to the Collegium Novum, where our guide will share one of the most harrowing tales from Krakow's World War II history.
+During our journey, we will also make a stop at a former Gestapo prison and gaze upon the Katyn Cross, a poignant tribute to the suffering experienced by the Polish populace.

-The World War II tour of Krakow will conclude at the Grunwald Monument 2 hours after the start.
+Our World War II tour of Krakow will conclude at the Grunwald Monument, approximately two hours after our initial gathering.

 Preise